Exploratorium, San Francisco

 Hayward Shoreline Interpretive Center

 The Hayward Shoreline Interpretive Center provides an introduction to the ecology of the San Francisco Bay Estuary.
 It features exhibits, programs, and activities designed to inspire a sense of appreciation, respect, and stewardship for the bay, its inhabitants, and the services they provide.
+This is a featured Vizzit Tour.

 Map Card #8